Homeschool Supplies: What's the best dry erase board for kids?

 When it comes to homeschooling supplies, most families will say a dry erase board is at the top of the list when it comes to must-have items.
 This board can be used for a wide variety of purposes and makes homeschool organization much easier.
-However, what should a family look for when choosing a dry erase board?
+However, what should a family look for when choosing a dry erase board for kids?
 What features are essential in this item to ensure the family gets the most benefit from its purchase?

-When choosing a dry erase board, make certain to get a portable one.
+When choosing a dry erase board for kids, make certain to get a portable one.
 As homeschooling families know, lessons can take place anywhere at any time.
 A family might find they bring the dry erase board along to soccer practice so the younger kids can do spelling practice while waiting for an older sibling.
 Others choose to use the whiteboard in the kitchen while making dinner to work on adding or subtracting fractions.

 If the board is mounted in the ‘classroom’ or area of the home where most schoolwork is done, it won’t be used as frequently.
 However, a family might find they wish to have a board that can be mounted in the classroom and removed when it is needed elsewhere.
 Thankfully, there are boards designed specifically for this purpose.